How to Edit AI-Generated Music (Without Re-Rolling the Prompt)

 How this compares to the usual workflow

 The established route is a chain of separate tools: a stem separator (Moises, LALAL) to break the file apart, a note-level stem editor (like RipX) or a traditional DAW (Ableton, Logic, Reaper) to change it, and an exporter to get it back out.
-It works, and for deep, professional production it goes further than we do today.
-But it is a relay — three tools, three learning curves, files shuttling between them — and most people who just made a song in a generator are not going to run it.
+It is a relay — three tools, three learning curves, three subscriptions, files shuttling between them — and most people who just made a song in a generator are never going to run it.

-Veena's lane is the last row: agentic editing of the real audio, in one place, with you directing it.
+Veena is the first row because it is the only one that does the whole job.
 See the full Veena vs Suno comparison for how that plays out against a generator specifically.

 Frequently asked questions